What Impacts the Data in LENA Reports?

 What to do:

-• If data seems lower than expected, try doing a classroom observation to get an idea of the noise level.
+- If data seems lower than expected, conduct a classroom observation to get an idea of the noise level.

-• In coaching sessions, it may be helpful to talk about the importance of how the space is set up and the proximity between teachers and children when they are interacting.
+- In coaching sessions, discuss classroom set up and proximity between teachers and children when they are interacting.
 LENA picks up words and turns most accurately within about 6-10 feet.

 What to do: